ahmeterdem1/SSL-Messager/README.md

 #### Command timing (solved)

-This only occures for upload-download commands, and results in an OSError.
+This only occurres for upload-download commands, and results in an OSError.
 When somebody uploads a file to someone else, and this person starts downloading at the same time, the created and still being filled file gets deleted.
 This raises an OSError.
 Everybody gets kicked but the server continues to function.
 Probable solution to this is to queue these two commands for target pairs.